 - ExpressVPN – Allows you to encrypt your data so no one can see what you’re doing.
 If you are using one of the many free Wi-Fi spots out there, you need to be using a VPN of some sort.
 Otherwise, people can see what you are sending across the Internet, including passwords.

 - LastPass – An awesome password manager.
 We have passwords for everything nowadays.
 You don’t want to reuse them and risk someone getting into all of your accounts by getting just one of your passwords.
 With LastPass, you just have to remember one password and it does the rest of the work for you.

 - HaveIBeenPwned – An easy way to find out if your email address was involved in a data compromise and to be notified if it is in the future.

-- Texpander – I use Ubuntu instead of Windows for my operating system.
+- Texpander – I use Ubuntu for my operating system.
 Textpander lets you type of a few words that expand into as much text as you want.
 I just create a new text file, add what I want the text to be, and that’s it.
 You just press a keyboard shortcut and a list pops up you can choose from.
 This has saved me a ton of time.